Central Coast Council area

 Recent arrivals - Housing tenure

-Rockhampton's Housing Tenure data provides insights into its socio-economic status as well as the role it plays in the housing market.
+The Central Coast Council area's Housing Tenure data provides insights into its socio-economic status as well as the role it plays in the housing market.
 For recent arrivals, housing tenure shows how migrants are accommodated in the area.
 In areas receiving many refugees, public housing may be an important housing type.
 For skilled arrivals in the country on a temporary basis, the private rental market is the main provider.
 Some areas provide purpose-built student rental accommodation, while other areas may represent home ownership and mortgage opportunities for arrivals looking to settle with their families on a long-term basis.

 Derived from the Census questions: